framely/community/docs/reference/annotations/valuerec.md

 Value recommendations can be defined at the slot level or the type level.

+- **Slot level**

-- **Slot level**: This means that the value recommendation is specific to a single slot.
+  This means that the value recommendation is specific to a single slot.

   For example, you could define a value recommendation for the `departureCity` slot that only includes cities that are served by a particular airline.

   This allows users to incrementally communicate what they want, by only providing the information they know at the moment.

   ::: details More detailed explanation of how to set it on slot level
   1. Go to the **slot detail page**, and select the **Annotation** tab.